 So why read mine?
 Because it’s straight-up no bullshit and totally free of sugar coating.
-Yes, I’m also partially writing it in the hope I’ll get some nice affiliate commissions, no doubt about that, but I’m absolutely not going to sell you a dream or make it sound easy just so you’ll be more likely to use my affiliate links; my other motivation for writing this page is to help those who read it, and to help people avoid potentially getting themselves into a tricky spot by thinking it’s easier than it is (as I did over the last few years).
-I’m not really sure how good I think my blog is, or whether I like my own writing much, but one thing I can say with absolute conviction about this blog is that every last word on here (nearly half a million of them by now) is bullshit free.
+Yes, I’m also partially writing it in the hope I’ll get some nice affiliate commissions, no doubt about that, but I’m absolutely not going to sell you a dream or make it sound easy just so you’ll be more likely to use my affiliate links; my other motivation for writing this page is to help those who read it, and to help people avoid potentially getting themselves into a tricky spot by thinking it’s easier than it is (as I did when I threw myself into blogging).
+I’m not really sure how good I think my blog is, or whether I like my own writing much, but one thing I can say with absolute conviction about this blog is that every last word on here (around half a million of them by now) is bullshit free.
 So here’s an important truth for starters: making an income from travel blogging is not easy.
-In fact it’s really, really fucking hard – don’t let affiliate sales talk convince you otherwise.
+In fact it’s really, really hard – don’t let affiliate sales talk convince you otherwise.

 What I’m talking about is all the “I quit my 9-5 and sold all my belongings and now I fly around the world on a unicorn, and so can you!” stuff you’ve probably already read out there.
 Some established bloggers have ‘how to start a blog’ pages that tell you it’s realistic to live off your blogging income after a year of blogging.
 Don’t buy it – while not strictly impossible, that is extremely unlikely indeed.
 Don’t buy dreams; keep your expectations realistic, especially with regards how long things may take.

-For more on just how hard I’ve found it, see my post here; it’s a fairly long & depressing read written while also lovesick, but that broken heart was very much tied in with living as a digital nomad travel blogger and it’s an accurate snapshot of how I felt at the time.
-The tl;dr version is that after 2.5 years of blogging I found myself still well short of the traffic levels required to make a decent income from this blog, having poured every available minute (at the expense of my health and most of my hobbies & social life) into my online business endeavours (with this blog being by far the most time-consuming) for years while going heavily into (further) debt and realising I’d seriously fucked up.
-Snow Guide Korea had been a success by then, but only a minor one – a good little niche site but not enough to live by.
-My love life also being a disaster obviously didn’t help – but it’s important to note that the all-consuming blogging and the disastrous love life are cause and effect.
-Many long-term bloggers have written about physical & mental health struggles and disastrous love lives resulting from their lifestyle, and that’s even bloggers who were killing it and making plenty of money.
+For more on how hard I found it, see my post here; it’s a fairly long & depressing read, but it’s an accurate snapshot of how I felt at the time.
+The tl;dr is that after 2.5 years of blogging I found myself still well short of the traffic levels required to make a decent income from this blog, having poured every available minute (at the expense of health, hobbies & social life) into my online business endeavours (with this blog being by far the most time-consuming) for years while going heavily into (further) debt and realising I’d seriously fucked up.
+Snow Guide Korea had been a success by then, but only a minor one – a good little niche site but not enough to live off.
+The love life also being a disaster obviously didn’t help, but it’s important to note that the all-consuming blogging and personal issues are interconnected – many long-term bloggers have written about the personal struggles resulting from their lifestyle, and that’s even bloggers who were killing it and making plenty of money.

 Self-hosting is the more serious option, meaning you take care of the domain registration and web hosting yourself using the services of one of the many hosting companies out there; once you have your domain & hosting sorted, you then install the WordPress CMS on your site to use as the interface for creating the actual blog that will exist on that domain.
 (For a longer explanation of the difference between WordPress .com and .org, see here)